BugraEryilmaz/Vtb_src/README.md

 sudo apt-get install g++-13 gcc-13
 sudo update-alternatives --install /usr/bin/g++ g++ /usr/bin/g++-13 100
 sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-13 100
-# if you install other versions of g++, add them to the alternatives list with a lower priority number (e.g. 90) so that the default version is version 13
-# Other options are:
-#   clang version 17
-#   msvc version 19.29
-#   apple clang version 15
 ```

 -   Verilator